blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 options.addCharToWhitelist('Č', OcrFont.OCR_FONT_ANY);
 options.addCharToWhitelist('Ć', OcrFont.OCR_FONT_ANY);

-// put first name parser in its own parser group mFirstNameParserGroup = new ParserGroupProcessor(mFirstNameParser);
+// put last name parser in its own parser group mLastNameParserGroup = new ParserGroupProcessor(mLastNameParser);
 ```

 Definition of the `ImageReturnProcessor` for the face image is very simple.